Hui-Ying/Image-Inpainting/README.md

 Complete code can be found in Inpainting_Partial_Convolution-2.ipynb.

+## Our contributions:
+Our contributions in this project compared to other similar works inculde
+- Training dataset augmentation
+- Testing dataset augmentation
+- Improved the PSNR to 19.37 compared to the result in [2]
+- Improved the SSIM to 0.92 compared to the result in [2]

 ## Description:
 Image inpainting, or the act of filling up holes in an image, can be used for a variety of tasks.
 It can be used in image editing to get rid of certain objects or to clean up an image.
 There are many approaches to image inpainting, but many are related to filling images with rectangular holes.
 For our project, we try to apply a pre-existing technique that uses partial convolutions, which can be applied to images that contain irregularly shaped holes.
 We add our own modifications to the current technique and test it on a data set based off the ICME 2019 Challenge data set.
 Our results indicate that the technique does work on irregular holes reasonably well.